MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-azapi-resource-action.md

 ---
-title: Quickstart - Deploy your first Azure resource-action with the AzAPI Terraform provider
+title: Quickstart - Deploy your first resource action with the AzAPI Terraform provider
-description: Learn how to use the AzAPI Terraform provider to shut down a VM
+description: Learn how to use the AzAPI Terraform provider to list keys
 keywords: azure devops terraform virtual machine azapi resource_action ms.topic: quickstart ms.date: 12/05/2023